xdmushui/partner-center-sdk/develop/get-a-list-of-azure-entitlements-for-subscription.md

 ---
 title: Get a list of Azure entitlements for a subscription
-description: How to get a collection of Azure entitlement (AzureEntitlement) resources that belong to a subscription. ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the AzureEntitlement resource to  get a collection of Azure entitlement resources that belong to a subscription. ms.date: 10/23/2019 ms.localizationpriority: medium
 ---